MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 # Pre-Demo Setup

+### Setup part 1 - Redeem Azure Pass
-In this pre-demo setup, you will redeem your Azure pass using the same credentials as your Microsoft 365 tenant.
-This will make for a seamless experience when moving between Microsoft 365 and Azure.
+In this setup task, you will redeem your Azure pass using the same credentials as your Microsoft 365 tenant.
+This will make for a more seamless experience when moving between Microsoft 365 and Azure.

-**Estimated Time**: 3-5 minutes

-## Instructions

-#### Setup part 1 - Redeem Azure Pass
 1. If you have any open browser windows, it is recommended you close all browsers.

 1. Right click on the Microsoft Edge icon and and select **New InPrivate window** to open a new In-Private Browser session.
 Other